Tesla settles Norway lawsuit over car's performance

-OSLO Electric carmaker Tesla Motors Inc (TSLA.O) has reached an out-of-court settlement with 126 Norwegian customers who claimed their cars' performance did not match promises made in the firm's marketing.
+OSLO (Reuters) - Electric carmaker Tesla Motors Inc (TSLA.O) has reached an out-of-court settlement with 126 Norwegian customers who claimed their cars' performance did not match promises made in the firm's marketing.

 Lawyers for the owners and the company told the Oslo District Court in a joint letter they wanted to withdraw the case which had been due to start on Monday, a court spokeswoman said.